Sphinx & Hawkmoths

 Genus: Macroglossum

-The Hummingbird Hawkmoth (Macroglossum stellatarum) is very similar in behaviour to the hummingbird.
-He stands still in the air with his quick wingstroke in front of a flower to drink nectar.
-The main color of the top of the wing is brown with some dark brown transverse lines.
-During the flight, the orange color of the underside of the wings is clearly visible.
+The Hummingbird Hawk-moth (Macroglossum stellatarum) is very similar in behavior to the hummingbird.
+He stands still in the air with his quick wingstroke before a flower to drink nectar.
+The primary color of the top of the wing is brown with some dark brown transverse lines.
+During the flight, the orange color of the underside of the wings is visible.
 The wingspan is 50-58mm.
-The hummingbird butterfly flies around from February to November and often during the day.
+The hummingbird butterfly flies from February to November and often during the day.
 Host plant: Lady’s Bedstraw and Wild madder.
 Dutch name: Kolibrievlinder.
 Frisian name: Kolibryflinter.

 Subfamily: Smerinthinae